 Sassafras Eclectic Food Joint for Outdoor Lunch

 Yes, a specific restaurant is a part of this Reno Tahoe plan because it’s so delicious and perfectly captures the eclectic nature of the area.
+Local food has to be on your “things to do” list.
 And they make infused vodkas for cocktails, so it’s an awesome spot if you enjoy mixology AND great food!

 Sassafras Eclectic Food Joint is located directly next to the Carson Hot Springs, so it’s a great spot to enjoy an inventive salad with falafel or a pizza burger.
 The staff is fun and the atmosphere is relaxed.